puganinithepug/AI-Powered_Decision-Making/README.md

 - Jumping allows for the player to move a piece 2 squares away from its original location, in the horizontal, vertical, or diagonal direction.
 - After the move has been taken, if there are any opponent pieces adjacent to the newly placed or relocated piece, they will be converted to the current player's color.

 Fundamentally, the Student agent is designed to minimally outperform a Random agent (every decision is random) and the Greedy Corners Agent - implements a greedy algorithm that focuses primarily on covering the corners of the game board with its pieces.
-Per requirements of inter-agent combat, the turn out time per decision step for the Student agent must also be under 2 seconds, this was key desgn aspect during development.
+Per requirements of inter-agent combat, the turn out time per decision step for the Student agent must also be under 2 seconds, this was a key design consideration during development.

 **Agent Versions Developed:**